cyrusbehr/Dodge/README.md

 # Dodge

-Penga Dodge was a programming project to introduce me to the basics of IOS Development and programming in Objective - C.
+Penga Dodge was a project undertaken to learn the basics of IOS Game development and to learn objective C.

-Please feel free to contribute and improve the game
+If you feel the game can be improved in any way, please feel free to contribute to the project.